Slugs are creepies that no one enjoys dealing with. Even when you think they’re not on your your property or in your garden — rest assured they are.

 Half bury a container that has at least 2 inches of beer in it.
 Slugs are attracted and fall in and drown.
 Empty in the morning.

 The down side: Using this control on a regular basis will attract more slugs to the area.
 They will come from up to 200 yards away!
-I would use this method from time to time when you feel it is needed.

 A Nod to Natural Predators

 Ever since I was a little girl I’ve always found lightening bugs delightful.
 Who among us has not caught them and put them in a jar on a magic summer evening when we were young.